 Honors Scientific Research Students Receive Grant Funding

-In 2018, our students in Honors Scientific Research (aka “Scisearch”) were awarded three Archer STEM Research Grants, which is a STEM initiative sponsored by the Archer School for Girls on the west side.
-Over $20,000 was available through the merit-based application process; all of our girls submitted proposals and received funding, for a total of $5,500 awarded to Flintridge Sacred Heart.
+In 2020, our students in Honors Scientific Research (aka “Scisearch”) and Engineering for Social Good were awarded Archer STEM Research Grants, which is a STEM initiative sponsored by the Archer School for Girls on the west side.
+Over $20,000 was available through the merit-based application process, for a total of $2,750 awarded to Flintridge Sacred Heart.
 The institutional support from Flintridge Sacred Heart is the primary source of funding for our students’ projects.
 The outside funding made it possible to purchase a major analytical instrument and expensive reagents that extended the scope of the work proposed by these eight students.

-Our student researchers conducted the experiments over the spring semester and presented their findings at Flintridge Sacred Heart's Senior Research Showcase and Archer STEM Symposium events in May.
+Our student researchers will conduct their work over the spring semester and present their findings at Flintridge Sacred Heart's Senior Research Showcase and Archer STEM Symposium events in May.

 Computer Science Awards